 There are still going to be gaps and there’s still going to be questions.
 Some of these things I will answer below.
 The others you’ll have to ask in the comments.

 Down at the bottom are specific products.
 The products are all from Mapei, Custom Building Products (CBP), and Laticrete.
-I’ve chosen these three because they are the three brands that I am the most familiar with.
-There’s also Ditraset from Bostik which isn’t as easy to get for DIY’ers but is a great product for installing with Schluter products.
+I’ve chosen these three because they are the three brands because of my familiarty with them but also because these brands are the easiest for the DIY’er to get a hold of.

 Also, in the chart, I’ve put an asterisk next to the best thinset choices in different brands (in my opinion).